 I am WAY not a chef and I found everything very understandable.
 It’s definitely a usable cookbook.

 Absolutely, this book is Keto-friendly, although not Keto-specific (with particular ratios of macros).
 DJ’s recommended carb target is 30 a day, so the vast majority of recipes are under 10 net carbs per serving, some much under.
 While there’s a stray option here or there that are are a smidge higher carb, the dedicated Keto-er will find lots of options.

 The nutritional information is also broken down–not just by recipe, but by ingredient–so it’s extremely convenient for people figuring macros.

-Mostly Paleo-friendly, yes.
+More or less.
 DJ’s orientation is “Low Primal,” so natural food is always the star of his work.
 Some recipes do include dairy.
 Honey is not recommended as a sweetener (although information about honey and substituting honey in place of other sweeteners is included in the very extensive sweetener write-up).